Pseudonyms used by Donald Trump: Carolin Gallego

-"David Dennison" (2016)
+David Dennison

 The name "David Dennison" was used as a pseudonym for Trump by his personal lawyer Michael Cohen in a 2016 pre-election non-disclosure agreement with pornographic film actress Stormy Daniels (born Stephanie Gregory Clifford and identified in the document as Peggy Peterson) regarding her allegation that she and Trump had an extramarital affair in 2006.
 Keith Davidson acted as Stormy Daniels' legal representative in that agreement.
 A later legal representative of Daniels, Michael Avenatti, later claimed that Davidson was a double agent all along working for Trump and Cohen.

-The same pseudonyms were also later used in a similar 2016 pre-election agreement involving payment for the silence of Playboy Playmate model Shera Bechard about an alleged extramarital affair, with a consequent pregnancy and subsequent abortion, between "Dennison" and "Peterson".
-That agreement was also drafted by Trump's personal lawyer Cohen, while Bechard was also represented by the same Keith Davidson who had negotiated Stormy Daniels' agreement with Trump.

-In Bechard's case, sources identified "Dennison" as Republican fundraiser Elliott Broidy, who then acknowledged in an ambiguously worded statement that he had a "relationship" (the nature of which was not specified) and that he made the $1.6 million payment to her after being made aware of her pregnancy.
-The phrasing of his statement also omitted any assertion that he was in fact the father of the unborn child.
-Some legal scholars and columnists have since speculated that Donald Trump was really the person who had the affair with Bechard.
+Paul Campos wrote in Intelligencer that the use of the Dennison pseudonym was one of several pieces of evidence that Elliott Broidy, who had admitted to an affair with Playboy model Shera Bechard, was in fact covering for Donald Trump, who Campos speculated actually had the affair.
+This view was echoed by Will Bunch of The Philadelphia Inquirer.

 In popular culture

-In January 2021, after the permanent suspension of Trump's personal Twitter account, an account with the handle @barronjohn1946 was registered with the location “Not the White House” and including "Not Donald Trump" in the bio.
-The account is satirical, but As of 2 September 2021, it had amassed 419,800 followers and more than 1.9 million likes on its first tweet.
+A satirical account with the handle @barronjohn1946 was registered with the location "Not the White House" and including "Not Donald Trump" in the bio after the suspension of Trump's personal Twitter account in January 2021.
+It had amassed 318,900 followers, and its first tweet received more than 1.5 million likes, As of 22 February 2026.

-Cartoonist Ruben Bolling occasionally satirizes Trump's use of John Barron in comics titled Donald and John: A Boy and His Imaginary Publicist.
+Cartoonist Ruben Bolling occasionally satirizes Trump's use of John Barron in Tom the Dancing Bug comics titled Donald and John: A Boy and His Imaginary Publicist.
 It is drawn as a homage to the comic strip Calvin and Hobbes, about a boy with a rich fantasy life.

-In season 3, episode 5, of The Good Fight, which airs on Paramount+, a character places a fake call to The Wall Street Journal using the name John Barron.
+In season 3, episode 5, of The Good Fight, a character places a fake call to The Wall Street Journal using the name John Barron.
 This is followed by a musical interlude written by Jonathan Coulton and animated by Steve Angel explaining Trump's use of the alias.

-In Don Winslow's 2019 novel The Border, the Trump-like president is named "John Dennison".
+Don Winslow's 2019 novel, The Border, features a Trump-like president named "John Dennison".